 If you’ve mastered a basic sourdough recipe then the world is your oyster!
-You can flavor your sourdough with almost any flavor combination your heart desires.
+You can make sourdough bread flavor combinations with almost any flavor your heart desires.
 We came up with this basil sourdough bread for a cheesy brunch party.

 You can also make:

 - Tomato basil sourdough bread by adding sun dried tomatoes to this recipe.